-- The maximum duration within which to successfully complete Phase 2 shall be six semesters - Once progressed to Phase 2, a student shall not retake passed Phase 1 courses in order to improve his/her grades - A student shall progress within the academic year from semester to semester subject to passing any pre-requisite courses - If a student fails one or more courses in a semester, they shall re-sit a comprehensive exam, scheduled at the end of each semester.
-A remedial/coaching program may be organized by the course coordinator before the re-sit examination.
+- The maximum duration within which to successfully complete Phase 2 shall be six semesters. - Once progressed to Phase 2, a student shall not retake passed Phase 1 courses in order to improve his/her grades - A student shall progress within the academic year from semester to semester subject to passing any pre-requisite courses - If a student fails one or more courses in a semester, (with and F or D grade) they shall re-sit a comprehensive exam, scheduled at the end of each semester.
+A remedial/coaching program may be organized by the course coordinator before the re-sit examination. - The achievable grade in the resit exam should not go beyond the required grade for the student to achieve a cGPA 2.00

-- The achievable grade in the resit exam should not go beyond the required grade for the student to achieve a cGPA 2.5 - At the end of the re-sit; - $\circ\quad$ If a student fails 1 or 2 courses, they may carry over the failed courses to year 3. - If a student fails 3 or more courses, they must repeat the failed courses before proceeding to year 3. - Regardless of the number of courses failed, there must be sustained academic advising provided to such students. - Please refer to Appendix (C) of the Assessment & Progression Policy for more details on Related Progression Regulations in Phase 2.
+- At the end of the re-sit; - o If a student fails 1 or 2 courses (with and F or D grade), they may carry over the failed courses to year 3. - o If a student fails 3 or more courses, they must repeat the failed courses before proceeding to year 3. - Regardless of the number of courses failed, there must be sustained academic advising provided to such students.